erri120/lotus/README.md

 - Outside in a dense forest: 50-65
 - Inside (anywhere): 60-120 (depending on the amount of particles)
-- During combat (no magic): 70
-- During combat (mage vs non mage): 65
-- During combat (mage vs mage): 50

 You may or may not have more or less FPS somewhere depending on your specific specs.
 Here are some tips on how to get more:

 ### Tweaking the ENB

 This should always be the first thing you tweak.
 Disabling the ENB entirely can give you up to anything from 20 to >70 FPS.
-The ENB this Modlist comes with (see [ENB: Ljoss](#enb-ljoss)) is very performance friendly.
+The ENB this Modlist comes with (see [ENB: Silent Horizon](#enb-silent-horizon)) is very performance friendly.
 Open the ENB GUI using `Right Shift + Enter` (`Right Shift` is under the `Enter` key).
 This will open up the ENB GUI where you can enable and disable certain effects in the left panel.

 - `Bloom`: Can give you up to 3 FPS, will make light sources less bright
 - `DepthOfField`: Can give you up to 10 FPS, disabled by default and not really suited for gameplay